Uranite/svt-av1-tritium/Docs/Parameters.md

 In general, anything above `variance_md_bias_thr >> 1`-ish is treated as strong linearts, anything between `variance_md_bias_thr >> 1` and `variance_md_bias_thr >> 3` is the inbetween area, and anything below `variance_md_bias_thr >> 3`-ish is treated as texture.
 You can search for `static_config.variance_md_bias_thr` variable in the code for how each individual threshold are calculated.
 Do note that these thresholds are still being tested out in encodes, and we might readjust individual thresholds in the future.

-## Chroma QMC Bias
+### Chroma QMC Bias

 `--chroma-qmc-bias 1` (full) is aggressive and only recommended if you actually see chroma issues that you want to address, while `--chroma-qmc-bias 2` (light) can be applied in all encodes.

 You should enable CDEF with `--enable-cdef 1` when using `--chroma-qmc-bias`.
 CDEF is the most effective tool at preventing distortion in weak chroma lineart.
 These parameters are set for you:
 * `--cdef-bias 1`.

-## Texture Preserving QMC Bias
+### Texture Preserving QMC Bias

+In addition to internal adjustments, `--texture-preserving-qmc-bias` also sets these parameters for you:
+* `--balancing-q-bias 1`.
+Please note that `--balancing-q-bias 1` is not intended to be used with `--qp-scale-compress-strength`, so make sure you either don't set `--qp-scale-compress-strength`, or set `--qp-scale-compress-strength` to `0.0`.

 You're recommended to disable CDEF with `--enable-cdef 0` when texture preservation is your top priority, but in case you want to still have it enabled to clean up some ringing, it also has a special protective CDEF mode.
-In addition to internal adjustments, These parameters are also set for you:
+These parameters are set for you:
 * `--cdef-bias 1`.
 * `--cdef-bias-mode 0`: This is required for the protective mode to function.
 * `--cdef-bias-max-cdef -,0,-,0 --cdef-bias-min-cdef -,0,-,0`: The secondary CDEF filtering is disabled.
 You may still set primary CDEF filtering to any value you prefer.